 There have been many take-offs on this well-known image.
 David Folkman did the version below for a National Cartoonists Society Reuben Awards program.
 Washington and his troops were replaced by the faces of the NCS Board in Folkman’s Photoshop composition.

 NCS President Tom Richmond took the place of General Washington and the organization’s logo can be seen on the flag and front of the boat.

-Next week will be the last installment from 2009 in our Timeline series, so stay tooned.
+Next week we will feature a special bonus from 2010 in our Timeline series, so be sure to check back.

 – Brian Walker

 Terms Apply.
 Converts to Continuous Service Subscription.
 Cancel Anytime.